1. Apple Cider Vinegar (ACV)

 2. Bromelain and Vitamin C

 Bromelain and Vitamin C are the most powerful natural antihistamines!
-Bromelain has been shown to help with respiratory distress and treating inflammation associated with allergies.
+Bromelain has been shown to help with respiratory distress and treating inflammation associated way to combat seasonal allergies naturally.
 Bromelain is found in pineapple.
 Unfortunately, it is found in the core and stem.
 The two parts that are not ate.
 Therefore, I take it as a supplement.
 FFT Supplements’ Digestive Enzymes has Bromelain and probiotics (which I will talk about in bullet three) to help me with my seasonal allergies.

 Not enough can be said about Vitamin C. Not only is it an anti-inflammatory, but it is also an antioxidant.
 This is important because of the immune response you have when your seasonal allergies start.
 Having both inflammation and being in an oxidative state (imbalance of free radicals) are major factors that affect allergies.
 Some research has suggested that having a deficiency in Vitamin C has been linked to allergies.
 Since Covid, I have found myself taking FFT’s Elderberry Immunity.
 This has Vitamin C, zinc, magnesium and more to help me fight off the common cold and fight any possible virus that may or may not be lingering around.